Time: 10:30 - 16:30

 How will I be taught, and will there be any work outside the class?

 By demonstrations, practical work, hand outs, looking at sample baskets and fellow students' work.
 Individual and group tuition.
-You will be encouraged to continue at home during the week.
+You will be encouraged to continue at home during the week as it will support your progress.

 Are there any other costs?
 Is there anything I need to bring?

-Basic materials are provided.
+Access to basic materials and resources are available as part of this course.
 Please bring a book for note-taking.
 If you have one, a camera might be useful for recording progress, samples & other students’ work.

 When I've finished, what course can I do next?